Blackkader/CTF/Writeups/Securinets-Friendly-2025/Native1.md

 ### Solution

 As the task name hints , this challenge is about **Nativelibs** .
 On Android, native libraries are basically chunks of code written in C or C++ that your app can carry around.
-Instead of only writing everything in Java or Kotlin, more ressources :
+Instead of only writing everything in Java or Kotlin, more ../../Ressources :

 * [AndroidDocs](https://developer.android.com/studio/projects/add-native-code)
 * [YTvideo](https://www.youtube.com/watch?v=tz15UHfEYVU)